 When that is completed (on both rear wheels), replace the plastic lug and re-fit the road wheels.

-If they are new disks or pads, please complete Section 10 How to Bed In New EPB Shoes.

-10. How to fit new EPB Shoes

-(See page 5 for Tool Matrix) Remove the brake Disks (see 8.
+If they are new disks or pads, please complete Section 11 How to Bed In New EPB Shoes.
+10. How to fit new EPB Shoes (See page 5 for Tool Matrix) Remove the brake Disks (see 8.
 How to Change the Brake Disks - Rear).
 You should replace your EPB Shoes when the lining material is down to 2mm.

-Images shown here are for the Drivers side rear.
+Images shown here are for the Right side rear.

 With the Brake Disks removed, release the knurled adjuster and return spring.

-Ensure your replacement shoes come with new springs.
-Discard the old spring.
+Ensure your replacement shoes come with new springs and hold down springs before discarding the old springs (otherwise give the old ones a good clean).
 KEEP the knurled adjuster, clean and lubricate it with copper grease.
 The shoes consist of a Primary and a Secondary shoe.
-The Primary shoe is the right hand shoe (drivers side).
+The Primary shoe is the right hand shoe (Pic is of whole Rear Right side).